Awes0meE/STM32_ESC_Dshot_E1/README.md

 - display live status on a `1.3" I2C OLED`
 - provide a simple local throttle-step button before test start

-This E1 firmware is intended for **steady-state operating point comparison**, especially for comparing ESC variants under the same battery, motor, propeller, and command conditions.
+This E1 firmware is intended for **steady-state operating point comparison**, especially for comparing ESC variants under the same power supply, motor, propeller, and command conditions.

 **中文**